Rule 4123-6-21 | Payment for outpatient medication.

 (4) Drugs used to aid in smoking cessation;

-(5) Drugs dispensed to a injured worker while the injured worker is admitted to a hospital during an approved inpatient admission or during the course of an outpatient visit in a hospital.
+(5) Drugs dispensed to an injured worker while the injured worker is admitted to a hospital during an approved inpatient admission or during the course of an outpatient visit in a hospital.

-(1) Except as provided in this paragraph, product cost component shall be the lesser of the following: maximum allowable cost, if applicable, or the average wholesale price (AWP) of the commonly stocked package size minus fifteen per cent.
+(1) Except as provided in this paragraph, the product cost component shall be the lesser of the following: the provider's billed charge, the maximum allowable cost, if applicable, or the average wholesale price (AWP) of the commonly stocked package size minus fifteen per cent.

 (a) For repackaged brand name medications, the product cost component shall be calculated using the AWP of the original labeler.